rbowsley/lamplighthelp/source/27-0-0_The_Media_Module.markdown

 The Media Module lets you add pictures, video, and other files to your records in Lamplight.
-You may want to upload referral forms, a video of a session or photos of users, for example, or to link to photos on Flickr and Youtube videos.
+You may want to upload referral forms, a video of a session or photos of users, for example, or to link to photos on Flickr and YouTube videos.

 Files can be attached to profiles, or to {{work}} and other records.